 I can—and have—adapted to my husband’s family traditions and sometimes I even like attending.
 But only so much.
 I’ll probably never love having lots of family together time because it’s not how I grew up.
 Deep down, I’m always going to be hoping for a place to hide!

 IAT grew up in the collections industry.
-We’ve grown up with the lingo and our experiences have taught us what tools will really help collection agencies succeed.
+We’ve grown best online casino up with the lingo and our experiences have taught us what tools will really help collection agencies succeed.
 True predictive dialing, collection-specific messages, answering machine detection—every feature we develop has the industry in mind.

 Other dialer vendors originated in the telemarketing family.
 Many of today’s ARM dialer vendors came from the telemarketing industry.
 You’ll notice the telemarketing influence in the underlying technology, especially if you compare it to the technology of a collection-specific dialer.
 For instance, in telemarketing the more calls made and numbers dialed means more sales opportunities for your agents regardless of extra calls on hold or hang-ups.
 The dialers’ tendency to over dial reflects that.
 In collections, speed is still important, but not at the expense of dropping calls or placing many on hold.